How To Make Paper Lanterns F-A-S-T:

 To make the pinprick patterns:

-• an old ballpoint pen/biro that doesn't write any more, (alternatively, a push pin)
+• a dried-up or empty ballpoint pen/biro (alternatively, a push pin)

 • the hard back of a writing pad (or similar sturdy card, to protect your table/desk)